-The battery voltage is monitored and if battery voltage is below 3.2 V a warning is generated before the voltage is too low to maintain position with power off and the battery should be replaced.
-The Low Battery Warning will not keep the actuator from operating.
+A battery voltage warning is generated when the battery voltage falls below at 3.2 V. The Low Battery Warning will not keep the actuator from operating.
 If power loss occurs and battery voltage has fallen too low to maintain the position memory during a power failure a seek close calibration can automatically be performed on the next power up and the actuator will operate normally, if selected in startup options.